-Christmas destruction.
+Christmas destruction brought by the Prince of Peace.
 The phrase doesn’t exactly give you all those warm holiday feelings inside.
 You’d probably rather think about other things at Christmas, things like pageants, presents, or peace on earth.
 That’s understandable.
 However, until we realize that there’s something in the world and something in us that needs to be destroyed, we will miss the meaning of Christmas.

 The Reason for the Season